github-insights/github-insights.github.io/docs/configuration/configuration.md

         <tr>
             <td>integer (seconds)</td>
             <td><code>60</code></td>
-            <td>Time that passes between each reevaluation of how many requests are being made, shorter time will make the rate limiter more sensitive to bursts and longer the inverse</td>
+            <td>Time that passes between each re-evaluation of how many requests are being made, shorter time will make the rate limiter more sensitive to bursts and longer the inverse</td>
         </tr>
         <tr>
             <td rowspan=2>Ratelimit Buffer</td>